yzy1996/Artificial-Intelligence/1-Machine-Learning/7-Generative-Models/GAN/2-Applicational-GAN/Latent-Semantics/README.md

+interpretable control directions

+意义：

+1. browse through the concepts that the GAN has learned
+2. training a general model requires enormous computational resources, so interpret and extend the capabilities of existing GANs

+对象：existing GANs

-One sentence to summary: the latent space of GANs have semantically meaningful directions.
+**One sentence to summary**: the latent space of GANs have semantically meaningful directions.

 Which results moving in these directions corresponds to human-interpretable image transformations.

-Examples: rotation, zooming or recoloring,
+**Examples**: rotation, zooming or recoloring,

 exploitation of these directions would make image editing more straightforward

+### Semantic image editing

+> task is to transform a source image to a target image while modifying desired semantic attributes.

+> for artistic visualization, design, photo enhancement

+two primary goals

+> providing continuous manipulation of multiple attributes simultaneously
+>
+> maintaining the original image’s identity as much as possible while ensuring photo-realism

+Existing GAN-based approaches can be categorized roughly into two groups:

+1) image-space editing

+> These approaches often have high computational cost, and they primarily focus on binary attribute (on/off) changes, rather than providing continuous attribute editing abilities

+2) latent-space editing

+> lower-dimensional space
+>
+>